vikchupak/Ansible/modulesVsCollectionsVsPlugins.md

 ### **Collections**
 **Definition**:
-A **collection** is a bundle or grouping of Ansible content, including modules, plugins, roles, playbooks, and documentation.
+A **collection** is a bundle or grouping of Ansible content, including `modules, plugins, roles, playbooks, and documentation`.
 Collections allow for easier distribution, versioning, and reuse of Ansible content.

 **Key Characteristics**:
 - **Content Grouping**: A collection can contain many modules, plugins, roles, and even playbooks.
 Essentially, a collection is a package that encapsulates a set of related Ansible content.